 2. If worse, do nothing.
 If better, who should be a part of this intervention?

-3. Should the United States lead the intervention?
+3. Should the United States lead the intervention?4.
+If so, what should we do?

 All too often in humanitarian emergencies or conflicts, we skip ahead to Question 4 without first answering the first three questions.
 Let us not make that mistake this time.
 (Because I don't myself even know the answer to Question 1.)